 I’m not sure who is going to read this but to whoever does, hi, and thank you.
 I hope this post finds you well.
-This post has taken a long time to write because it’s hard to articulate through words what this journey has been like so far.
-This post is about cancer and cancer is scary.
-This post is about a pretty disaster.
+This post has taken a long time to write because it’s hard to articulate through words what this cancer journey has been like so far.

 Here is my story: A little more than a year ago, I discovered a mole on my arm that I was not very concerned about, in fact, the only thing that did concern me was that it was ugly.
 As the mole grew, I’ll admit that I was self conscious of it, but I wasn’t very concerned because I figured there was nothing I could do about it, and to me, it didn’t look like it could be suspicious.
 I was aware of what suspicious moles looked like and I was aware of the ABCDE’s of suspicious moles.
 I’m a redhead and I have fair skin that burns easily and I am covered in freckles and moles and for this reason, I have had my skin checked and have had moles removed in the past.
 I do not want to overly get into the medical details here or the medical history so I’ll be brief.
 March of this year, I was growing continually more self conscious of the mole so I asked my doctor to remove it.
 The mole was removed and ten days later I went back to have my stitches taken out.
 It was at this appointment that my life changed and my heart was broken.
 My doctor said to me: “We got the results.
 It was melanoma.”

 “What do you mean, melanoma?
 As in skin cancer?”